Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 For your family to accompany you to Alaska, your PCS orders must say concurrent travel and have each family member's name on your orders.
 Each family member must have completed the Exceptional Family Member screening and have command sponsorship.

 If your PCS orders say "deferred travel" for your family, then you need to travel to Alaska alone.
 After you arrive in Alaska, you can begin the command sponsorship process.
 Have your family complete the Exceptional Family Member screening at the losing post and wait to hear from you for further instructions.

 For more information, you can inquire with your current Military Personnel Division, local Army Community Service or Exceptional Family Member Program Manager.

 If you get married en route, you need to travel to Fort Wainwright, Alaska alone.
 If you get married before your permanent change of station, you must inform your commander and follow the procedures exactly as you are given them.
 The military will not pay for travel and housing of your spouse, if you do not follow proper procedures.
 During in-processing, you will receive instructions on how to acquire command sponsorship and necessary steps for travel arrangements for your new family.
-Please contact the Military Personnel Division at 907 353-2285, if you have any questions.
+Please contact the Military Personnel Division/Soldier Actions Division at 907 353-2341, if you have any questions.

 Upon arrival at Fort Wainwright, Soldiers must sign in at the Welcome Center, Building 3401 on Santiago Ave.
 Report to Building 3401, 3rd Floor, Room 321 or call 907 353-4311 for instructions.
 This line is manned 24 hours a day.

-If your Family is with you in concurrent travel status, you will be sent to lodging, which is open 24 hours a day.
+If your family is with you in concurrent travel status, you will be sent to lodging, which is open 24 hours a day.
 Lodging is available on a space-available basis for Soldiers without reservations, arriving at or departing on permanent change of station orders.